9582220087/9582220087-fabzero/circuit.md

 ### Draw a schematic diagram:
 Design a schematic diagram using Kicad software.
 Steps are as follows:

-- STEP 1
- -- Open KiCAd software  --> open new project --> save with meaningful name in proper location -->
+- Open KiCAd software  --> open new project --> save with meaningful name in proper location -->

- STEP 2

- -- Load symbol library by click on symbol or (Tool --> Edit symbol Library)
+- Load symbol library by click on symbol or (Tool --> Edit symbol Library)

- STEP 3

- -- Place the symbol by double click and choose the component from dropdown list.
+- Place the symbol by double click and choose the component from dropdown list.

- STEP 4

- -- Connect all the component by using the green wire placed right hand side of the tool.
+- Connect all the component by using the green wire placed right hand side of the tool.

- STEP 5

- Attach a PWR_FLAG to VCC and GND
+- Attach a PWR_FLAG to VCC and GND

-STEP 6

-Unused pin of the ATinny44 must be assign "no connect".\
+- Unused pin of the ATinny44 must be assign "no connect".\

-STEP 7

-Annotation or Naming

-Use "Annotate schematic symbols" tool (choose default values)
+- Annotation or Naming by clicking on  "Annotate schematic symbols" tool (choose default values).

+-